dominicwllmsn/dominicwllmsn.github.io/_projects/3_markovchain-simulation.md

 In the 2D XY model there are excitations with nontrivial topology - vortices and anti-vortices (marked by blue and red circles below).
 These manifest when the angles of the surrounding spins sum to ±2π.
-The 2D XY model is the dual of the 2D Coulomb model; therefore, the two types of vortex correspond to electrical charges with opposite signs.
+The 2D XY model is the dual of the 2D Coulomb model; therefore, the two types of vortex correspond to electrical point charges with opposite signs.
 As with electrical charges, vortex and anti-vortex generally attract each other and annihilate.
+Furthermore, they only appear in pairs in our simulations due to periodic boundary conditions, analagous to pair production of an electron and positron in physics.

 The finished simulation and data analysis software involved various features such as a fast Fourier transform to calculate the correlation between spins and the bootstrap statistical binning for error determination.